ieg-dhr/DigiKAR/README.md

 Note that the name of the markdown files should use kebab-case and should not contain any special characters (including spaces).
 Every markdown file will be compiled into a page in the docs.

-However, if you want to add the section to the sidebar or the main navigaitonbar, you need to update the `docs/.vitepress/config.mts` file accordingly.
+However, if you want to add the section to the sidebar or the main navigation bar, you need to update the files `docs/.vitepress/config/<locale>.ts` accordingly.
+Where locale is currently one of the following: `en`, `de`, `fr`.

-The configuration will be updated soon in order to allow for localized sidebar and navigation bar.
-After this update there will be separate configuration files for each language.
+> [!WARNING]
+> The automatic redirection to the current language is currently not working.

 ### How to develop the docs locally